 Staff are aware of the groups that are potentially more at risk as evidence shows that girls, children with SEND and LGBT children are at greater risk.
-The DfE states 'peer on peer abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.
+The DfE states that child on child abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.

-Victims of peer-on-peer abuse will be supported by the school's pastoral system and referred to specialist agencies if appropriate.
+Victims of child-on-child abuse will be supported by the school's pastoral system and referred to specialist agencies if appropriate.
 Risk assessment and/or safety planning are an integral part of this support plan, particularly regarding the post incident management.

 All staff understand, that even if there are no reports in our setting, this does not mean that it is not happening, it may be the case that it is just not being reported.
-As such it is important that if staff at St. John the Evangelist Catholic Academy have any concerns regarding peer-on-peer abuse, they speak to their Designated Safeguarding Lead (DSL) or deputy (DDSL).
+As such it is important that if staff at St. John the Evangelist Catholic Academy have any concerns regarding child-on-child abuse, they speak to their Designated Safeguarding Lead (DSL) or deputy (DDSL).
 Our staff will not develop high thresholds before acting.

-Child on child abuse is most likely to include, but may not be limited to:
+Child-on-child abuse is most likely to include, but may not be limited to: